bettingmightbefun/NBA-FantasyBets/README.md

 5. The potential winnings will automatically calculate in the "TO WIN" field
 6. Click "Place Bet" to confirm your wager

+### Cancelling a Bet
+1. Navigate to the Bet History page
+2. Find the pending bet you wish to cancel (must be before the game starts)
+3. Click the cancel icon in the Actions column
+4. Confirm the cancellation in the dialog
+5. Your wager amount will be refunded to your balance immediately

 ### Understanding Odds
 - All odds are displayed in decimal format (e.g., 1.95)
 - For a $1 bet at odds of 1.95, your potential profit is $0.95
 - The betslip shows the net profit (excluding your original stake)

+### Admin Features
+1. Navigate to the Admin Panel (accessible only to admin users)
+2. View all user accounts, balances, and betting statistics
+3. Update user balances by clicking the balance icon next to any user
+4. Enter the new balance amount and confirm to update the user's funds
+5. Delete user accounts if necessary (except your own admin account)

 ## API Endpoints